The interoperability standard for child online safety, made of nine layers.

 One Charter and eight runtime capabilities.
 Each layer is a named contract that platforms, parental controls, and regulators can implement against — so the same parental policy works everywhere a child goes online.

-Every rule in the Phosra registry is implemented by exactly one named capability.
+Every rule in the OCSS registry is implemented by exactly one named capability.
 Read the spec for any layer below.

 Reads age signals across OS, app, and household.